yclas/guides/docs/README.md

 # Welcome to Yclas

-Welcome to our documentation pages **👋** Here you can find all of the information you need to get started with Yclas
+Welcome to our documentation pages **👋** Here, you can find all of the information you need to get started with Yclas.

 ## About Yclas

-Yclas is a platform where you can create and **build classifieds websites** within minutes without the need of technical knowledge!
+Yclas is a platform where you can create and **build classified websites** with just easy steps within minutes.

 Thousands of entrepreneurs and business owners built their marketplaces by using our software.